seb303/DnBrowse/README.md

 - `Commands/WebServer/Allow: true`
 - `Tags/List flags/I know what im doing and need this: true`

+Edit the config options at the start of `scripts/dnbrowse.dsc` to set the server address and which port the interface should use.

 ## Usage

 To get a link to the browser interface, run command `/dnbrowse`